why Chegg Inc. [CHGG] is a Good Choice for Investors After New Price Target of $32.23

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for CHGG.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Chegg Inc. go to 30.00%.

-There are presently around $2,323 million, in the hands of institutional investors.
-The top three institutional holders of CHGG stocks are: BAILLIE GIFFORD & CO with ownership of 18,657,337, which is approximately -1.85% of the company’s market cap and around 2.50% of the total institutional ownership; VANGUARD GROUP INC, holding 12,370,191 shares of the stock with an approximate value of $219.32 million in CHGG stocks shares; and BLACKROCK INC., currently with $115.63 million in CHGG stock with ownership of nearly -41.093% of the company’s market capitalization.
+There are presently around $2,280 million, in the hands of institutional investors.
+The top three institutional holders of CHGG stocks are: BAILLIE GIFFORD & CO with ownership of 18,657,337, which is approximately -1.85% of the company’s market cap and around 2.50% of the total institutional ownership; VANGUARD GROUP INC, holding 11,681,605 shares of the stock with an approximate value of $212.6 million in CHGG stocks shares; and ARTISAN PARTNERS LIMITED PARTNERSHIP, currently with $110.94 million in CHGG stock with ownership of nearly 17.57% of the company’s market capitalization.